-Privilege Level: The privilege level identifies what type of account this user has.
+Privilege Level: The privilege level of the user.
 The allowed range is 1 to 15.
-Privilege level 15 gives full access to all groups and full control of the switch.
-Other values need to refer to each group privilege level.
-The user's privilege should be same or greater than the group privilege level in order to gain access to that group.
-By default, most groups privilege level 5 has the read-only access and privilege level 10 has the read-write access.
-In order to maintain the system (software upload, factory defaults, and more), the user needs to have privilege level 15.
-Usually, privilege level 15 is used for the administrator account, privilege level 10 is for standard user accounts, and privilege level 5 is for guests accounts.
+If the privilege level value is 15, it can access all groups (e.g. Level 15 is granted the full control of the device.
+But others value need to refer to each group privilege level).
+User's privilege should be same or greater than the group privilege level to have the access of that group.
+By default setting, most group privilege is level 5 and has the read-only access and privilege level 10 has the read-write access.
+The system maintenance (software upload, factory defaults and so on) need user privilege level 15.
+Generally, the privilege level 15 can be used for an administrator account, privilege level 10 for a standard user account and privilege level 5 for a guest account.